jadecobra/python_tdd_exercises/source/classes.rst

 So far I have gone over how to define classes, attributes and methods.
 I will now expand on this to show how to use classes.

-When creating a new class, we define an initializer which is a :doc:`method <functions>` that can receive inputs which can be used to customize instances/copies of the class
+When creating a new class, we define an initializer which isa :doc:`method <functions>` that can receive inputs which can be used to customize instances/copies of the class

 RED: make it fail
 ^^^^^^^^^^^^^^^^^